 - Apple cider vinegar and water mixture: Apple cider vinegar anti-spasm (antispasmodic) will be very good because of the headache.
 1,5-2 tablespoons apple vinegar can be mixed with 1 cup of hot water and drink.
 It will alleviate the headache in a short time.

-- Lavender oil: Lavender oil will cure headaches as soon as possible, thanks to its refreshing properties.
+- Lavender oil: This oil will cure headaches as soon as possible, thanks to its refreshing properties.
 Put a few drops of lavender oil into two glasses of boiled water and breathe the steam.
 Your headache will alleviate in a short time.
-In addition to lavender oil, you can use mint oil in the same way.
+In addition to lavender oil, you can use mint oil simultaneously.

-- Chamomile tea: Chamomile tea with high antioxidant and anti-spasm properties will remove the headache quickly.
+- Chamomile tea: This tea with high antioxidant and anti-spasm properties will remove the headache quickly.
 You can get rid of headaches by having 2 cups of chamomile tea during the day.

-- Green Apples: Green apples with high antioxidant properties will relieve pain by loosening the head and neck muscles.
+- Green Apples: This apples with high antioxidant properties will relieve pain by loosening the head and neck muscles.
 You can consume as many green apples as you want during the day.